Mickey Jannis: Baltimore Orioles

 Two days later, on June 25, Jannis was designated for assignment by the Orioles.
 He was outrighted to Norfolk on June 27.
-He elected minor league free agency following the season on November 7, 2021.
+He elected minor league free agency following the season on November 7.

 Chicago Dogs

 On May 3, 2022, Jannis signed with the Chicago Dogs of the American Association of Professional Baseball.
 Jannis recorded a 0-2 record and 11.57 ERA in 3 appearances with the Dogs.
-On June 22, 2022, Jannis was released by the Dogs.
+On June 22, Jannis was released by the Dogs.

 High Point Rockers

 On July 30, 2022, Jannis signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+Jannis made 11 appearances for the Rockers to close out the year, registering a 2.72 ERA with 44 strikeouts in 39 2/3 innings pitched.
+He became a free agent after the season.

+Jannis returned to High Point for the 2023 season.
+In 27 games (23 starts) for the Rockers, he logged a 14–5 record and 4.01 ERA with 117 strikeouts in 146 innings of work.
+His 14 victories surpassed the High Point club record for wins, which was previously 11.

+Saraperos de Saltillo

+On April 9, 2024, Jannis signed with the Saraperos de Saltillo of the Mexican League.
+In 19 appearances for Saltillo, Jannis posted a 5.09 ERA with 31 strikeouts across 46 innings.
+He was released from the reserve list on October 17.

+High Point Rockers (second stint)

+On August 27, 2024, Jannis signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 4 games (3 starts) he pitched a total of 17 2/3 innings, going 3–0 with a 3.06 ERA and 10 strikeouts.
+Jannis became a free agent following the season.